Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Product Name

-For food made by a respected company, the name will include information about what’s in the package.
+Pet food has rules and regulations regarding the product’s name on the label, as it should reflect information about the named ingredient proportions in the food itself.
 For example, when you buy “Chicken Dog Food,” the name tells you that the product contains chicken meat (and byproducts).
-This ingredient must also constitute at least 70% of the entire composition.
-If the product is called “Beef plate” or “Entrée with chicken meat,” it means that the package contains animal protein (beef or chicken, in this case) in a proportion of 10%.
-Products named “Dog Food With X Meat” contain 3% of the specified meat, while the products with the flavor of a certain type of meat (e.g., “Dog Food With Beef Flavor”) contain less than 3% of that meat (to give the product its flavor).
+This ingredient must also constitute at least 70% of the product by weight.
+If the product is called, “Beef Dinner,” “Lamb Platter,” or “Entrée With Chicken Meat,” it means that the package contains animal protein (beef, lamb, or chicken, in this case) in a proportion of 10%.
+Products named “Dog Food With X Meat” contain 3% of the specified meat, while products with the flavor of a certain type of meat (e.g., “Dog Food With Beef Flavor”) contain less than 3% of the named meat (to give the product its flavor).

 2. Ingredients List

-The list of ingredients is important to see what your dog will consume, especially if they have food allergies or you want to feed your four-legged friend certain proteins, carbs, or fibers.
+Checking the list of ingredients is important if you want to know what your dog will consume, especially if they have food allergies or you want to feed your four-legged friend certain proteins, carbs, or fibers.

 3. “Complete and Balanced”

 What is a complete and balanced dog food?
-A dog food that is named this way means it was designed to serve as your dog’s only diet.
-In other words, you don’t have to add anything else to your dog’s meals because this food has all the essential nutrients that your pet needs.
+When dog food is labeled this way, it means it was designed to serve as your dog’s only diet.
+In other words, you don’t have to add anything else to your dog’s meals because this food has the essential nutrients that your pet needs.
 “Complete and Balanced” is not written just to advertise.
 The Association of American Feed Control Officials (AAFCO) ensures that pet food meets certain requirements.
 AAFCO-approved diets must contain the minimum amount of essential nutrients for dogs (proteins, carbs, vitamins, minerals, fibers, water, etc.).
+However, keep in mind that there is a difference between minimal and optimal levels of nutrients, which is why certain dog foods are so expensive.

 4. Wet or Dry Food